FourThievesVinegar/solderless-microlab/docs/assembly-reactor-unit.md

 <a name="core"></a>

+> **WOAH THERE!** 🦄 There's a [new Reactor Core](https://github.com/FourThievesVinegar/microlab-parts/tree/master/additional-parts/reactor-manifold-GL45) in town, with improved chemical and thermal tolerances.
+The parts are different, but the overall configuration is basically the same.
+We'll be updating these docs during the next release.
+For now, just know that you probably want to get a 1/8" teflon sheet, a [250ml GL45 bottle](https://www.amazon.com/storage-bottles-borosilicate-karter-scientific/dp/B07WTPQJXN) print the parts at the link above, and use them to assemble the Reactor Core instead of exactly following the instructions below.
+More detailed pics and documentation coming with the next release.

 The Reactor Core houses the reaction chamber, which is where the SCIENCE happens.
 We're going to build the manifold, attach the stirring assembly, and put it all inside the mason jars!

 <IMG ALT="Assembled reactor core" SRC="./media/reactor-unit/reactor-core-complete.jpg" WIDTH="400" />